 The sacrament of Reconciliation reveals God’s desire for every person to be reconciled to Him and live in communion with Him.
 Confessions are heard from 3-4:30pm on Saturdays or by appointment.

-Preparation for a child’s First Reconciliation takes place in second grade during Religious Education from 4-5pm on Wednesdays.
+Preparation for a child’s First Reconciliation takes place in second grade during Religious Education.
 All Religious Education classes start in early September and a child’s first Reconciliation will take place towards the end of the year as we approach Easter.

 The Eucharist is the mystery in which Christ’s sacrifice on the cross is perpetuated.
 It is the source and summit of the Christian life.
 Adoration of the Blessed Sacrament is a grace-filled devotion offered at St. John Vianney’s beginning Sunday after the late morning Mass and concluding just prior to noon Mass on Monday.
 It is also offered on Tuesday evenings from 7-9pm.

-Preparation for a child’s First Holy Communion takes place in second grade during Religious Education from 4-5pm on Wednesdays.
+Preparation for a child’s First Holy Communion takes place in second grade during Religious Education.
 It begins in early September and culminates with a First Communion Mass for these children around Easter.

 Confirmation is a sacrament of initiation through which Baptismal grace is strengthened and deepened, uniting the newly confirmed more closely to the mission of the Church.
 Adults may receive Confirmation through our RCIA program.
 For high school students, we offer one year of preparation that is in conjunction with our youth ministry program.
 Those interested in being Confirmed may register through the office of Religious Education at the beginning of the academic year.
 If you have questions specific to our preparation program, please e-mail firstname.lastname@example.org or call the parish office.